-- 1. Possession of Licenses/Permits: Grantee warrants the possession of all licenses and/or permits required by the laws and regulations of the United States, the State of California, and the City to provide the Services.
-Failure to maintain these licenses and permits shall constitute a material breach of this Agreement. - 2.
-When applicable, Grantees shall maintain facilities in full compliance with requirements of the law and local standards6.
+1. Possession of Licenses/Permits: Grantee(s) warrant the possession of all licenses and/or permits required by the laws and regulations of the United States, the State of California, and the City to provide the Services.
+Failure to maintain these licenses and permits shall constitute a material breach of this Agreement.